Having an off day? Try this.

 non sleep deep rest

 Also known as Yoga Nidra, Dr. Andrew Huberman coined “Non Sleep Deep Rest” as a way to power down in a short amount of time and allow our body to mimic some of the restorative rest we get during sleep.
-When we were traveling last week I clocked a mere three hours thirty seven minutes of sleep and the first thing I did was a 10 minute NSDR.
+When we were traveling last week I clocked a mere three hours thirty seven minutes of sleep, and the first thing I did when we landed was a 10 minute NSDR.
 What a gift!
 I can anecdotally report feeling not just better after a quick session, but daresay, energized.
-I love laying in bed, putting my legs straight up on the headboard, and doing double duty as I play the meditative lull of the video and reduce swelling and improve lymphatic drainage at the same time.
+Even when I’m well-rested, I use this as a well-being tool to clear mental clutter, and take a break from screens and the pushes and pulls constantly vying for our attention.
+Hot tip: If you can sneak away for ten minutes, put your legs up on your headboard, a wall, or the back of the couch, and you’ll be doing double duty as you play the meditative lull of the video, clear your head, and reduce swelling and improve lymphatic drainage at the same time.

 sunlight